Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Two hours later, onboard a Solo Buceo dive boat, our guide Gabriel hands out life jackets, masks, snorkels and fins.
 The sea roils with 35 foot long ten ton giants, swimming gracefully like plus size ballerinas.

 “Wow.
 We’ve got 40 whale sharks around our boat.
 Stay close to me and watch out for their tails,” cautions Gabriel.
 When your guide is named after an Angel, you don’t have to worry, just follow instructions.

 Looking into the sea of giant fish, I force myself to jump off the boat.
 A grey-white spotted creature the size of a school bus is in my face.
 Her huge hula-hoop mouth vacuums in the plankton and krill soup.

 Feasting and birthing babies, these whale sharks come to Cancun every May through September.
 You can also swim with whale sharks near La Paz, Mexico from October to February.
 Swimming among them is an incredible joy.
-I hold Gabriel’s hand, trying to stay calm.
+I held Gabriel’s hand, trying to stay calm.

 One whale shark swims right at me for a closer look.
 These fish don’t eat humans, I remind myself.
 Take a deep breath.
 I’m frightened and thrllled.